 - Be on time and ready to work! - Be considerate (silence and minimize phone use be a good listener to both me and classmates). - Come to office hours!
 They are yours you pay for them! - Absence from class may not be used as an excuse for failing to submit assignments on time.
-Note: After 5 absences your name will be turned into the remedial coordinator and you will be contacted. - This is a workshop class and you must be present do the work.
+After 5 absences I will ask you to come to office hours for a conference. - This is a workshop class and you must be present do the work.
 I value peer review and base part of your grade on your ability to respond to your peers' writing as well as how you revise your drafts based on the comments you receive.
 I will collect and check all drafts. - Your writing group becomes your writing family respect and appreciates that support; be present and participate!